aavegotchi/graph-polygon-docker/docs/advanced-config.md

     curl -v http://192.168.56.131:8080

-On the master node, run the command to allow the public access port `80` of the `web` service.
+On the main node, run the command to allow the public access port `80` of the `web` service.

     sudo ufw-docker service allow web 80